robertnunn/7DTD-Modlets/README.md

 - **Weapon Damage 5x**: Multiplies all player (but not zombie) entity weapon damage by 5.

 ## Works in progress
-- **Entrenching Tool**: Adds Iron and Steel entrenching tools.
-Functions as a pickaxe/fireaxe/shovel combo, with increased crafting costs compared to regular tools.
-Doesn't perform as well as the actual tool, but better than the wrong tool (e.g., worse than a pickaxe on metal, better than a fireaxe on metal).
 - **Faster Gyro Reverse**: Trying to increase the gyrocopter's reverse speed when on the ground, to make maneuvering easier.
 - **Vehicles Mods**: Adds mods for vehicles.
 Currently vehicles have slots for mods, but no vehicle mods are currently implemented.
 There seems to be issues with what passive_effects are implemented.
 This is currently a placeholder for when those features are implemented.